International Society for Krishna Consciousness: Nature of the Soul

-ISKCON describes Krishna as the source of all the avatars of God.
-Thus ISKCON devotees worship Krishna as the highest form of God, svayam bhagavan, and often refer to him as the Supreme Personality of Godhead in writing, which was a phrase coined by Prabhupada in his books on the subject.
-To devotees, Radha represents Krishna's divine female counterpart, the original spiritual potency, and the embodiment of divine love.
-The individual soul is an eternal personal identity which does not ultimately merge into a non-dual consciousness (Brahman) as believed by the monistic (Advaita) schools of Hinduism.
+In some Gaudiya traditions (including ISKCON), all souls have the innate ability to follow the supreme path of unconditional love and devotion (bhakti) to Krishna, which must first be transmitted by a qualified guru.
+The individual soul has an eternal spiritual identity which does not ultimately merge into the non-dual consciousness (Brahman) as believed by the monistic (Advaita) schools of Hinduism.
 Prabhupada most frequently offers Sanatana-dharma and Varnashrama dharma as more accurate names for the religious system which accepts Vedic authority.
-It is a monotheistic tradition which has its roots in the theistic Vedanta traditions.